 The thickness of the hard coating is regulated both by the speed at which the lenses are immersed and removed, and by the viscosity of the lacquer.
 To guarantee that the required viscosity is always obtained, the ambient temperature must remain constant at 18 °C.

 Since the introduction of the first hard dip coating at ZEISS in 1986, the quality of the coatings has been constantly improved.
-The result: all hard-coated lenses from ZEISS now display a high quality standard.
+The result: all hard-coated lenses from ZEISS now display a high level of quality.

-The use of newly developed plastics for spectacle lenses means that new, high-performance lacquer systems are also required.
+The use of newly developed plastics for eyeglass lenses means that new, high-performance lacquer systems are also required.